How Much is 800 ml? Understanding Volume and Capacity

 2. Solid Volume (Approximate):

 While milliliters are primarily used for liquids, we can approximate the volume of solids if we know their density.
-However, it's essential to remember this is an approximation, as the shape and packing of solids influence their actual volume.
-For instance, 800 ml of rice will occupy a different volume than 800 ml of sugar due to differences in their density and how their particles pack together.
+Still, it's essential to remember this is an approximation, as the shape and packing of solids influence their actual volume.
+Because of that, for instance, 800 ml of rice will occupy a different volume than 800 ml of sugar due to differences in their density and how their particles pack together.
 This emphasizes the importance of considering the specific substance when dealing with volume.

 3. Real-world Comparisons: